 As time continued, SME, Inc. of Sioux Falls came to realize their extraordinary potential and ability to stand on their own.
 In 2006, the group adopted the trademarked name Sales and Marketing Executives (SME), Inc. of Sioux Falls® and was officially independent of Sales and Marketing Executives International.
 At that time, they also earned the rights to the SME Women in Business® brand name.

-Today, SME, Inc. of Sioux Falls is a flourishing, non-profit organization that is the premier organization for developing and sustaining a driven and influential force of leaders in the community, and continuously provides their elite membership with networking opportunities and world-class education, giving the member “Connect.
+Today, SME, Inc. of Sioux Falls is a flourishing, non-profit organization that is the premier organization for developing and sustaining a driven and influential force of leaders in the community, and continuously provides their elite membership with networking opportunities and world-class education, giving each member the opportunity to “Connect.
 Grow.
 Lead.”
-They give back to their community.
-They still live by the Mission: “To advance the personal and professional growth of executives in Sales and Marketing Management through the interchange of ideas, educational opportunities and the fostering of fellowship among members”.
+They still live by the mission: “To advance the personal and professional growth of executives in sales and marketing management through the interchange of ideas, educational opportunities and the fostering of fellowship among members”.